-Andrew Bugas was not quite 20 years old in 1885 when he arrived in Rock Springs to work in the Union Pacific’s coal mines.
-Born in Austria, he came to the United States in 1880 to join his father in Mahoney, Pennsylvania, where young Andrew worked as a “slate picker” and as a “trapper” in the coal mines.
+Andrew Bugas (Andrej Bugos) was not quite 20 years old in 1885 when he arrived in Rock Springs to work in the Union Pacific’s coal mines.
+Born in Austria, he came to the United States in 1880 to join his father in Mahoney, Pennsylvania, where young Andrew worked as a “slate picker” and a “trapper” in the coal mines.
 Slate picker and trapper were menial jobs usually performed by boys.
 Slate pickers plucked sharp-edged pieces of slate and other impurities from the coal.
 Trappers sat underground, usually in total darkness, opening and closing wooden doors (trap doors) located across the mine.

 It’s not certain what led Andrew to Rock Springs, but he probably heard of the coal boom in southwestern Wyoming.
 He had an adventurous spirit, which showed itself in 1888 when he left Rock Springs to travel the United States for eight years.

 In 1885, Andrew walked into a situation in the Rock Springs mines that was about to spin out of control.
 The tensions between white and Chinese miners had reached a breaking point.

 Chinese men had worked in the Union Pacific’s mines since the early 1870s.
 They had proven themselves to be hard workers who would labor for less pay.
 Even though they were paid less than whites, Chinese miners could earn many times more in the United States than they could in China.
 If they were careful, in a few years they could save a lifetime’s fortune to take back home.